srajma/xatra/README.md

 # Xatra: The Matplotlib of Maps

 Xatra is the matplotlib of maps.
 You can create historical maps (static or dynamic, i.e. with a time slider), data maps, maps of administrative regions, whatever.

-Here's a minimal example:
+## Example: Historical map

 ```python
 import xatra